60th Separate Guards Motor Rifle Battalion: Ukraine War

-After their commander Givi got killed, the battalion participated in nearly no engagements with the Ukrainian Ground Forces.
-On 24 February 2022, hours after the speech of President Vladimir Putin, DPR forces, primarily Somali Battalion started shelling the Mariupol direction with artillery.
+After their commander Givi was eliminated, the battalion participated in nearly no engagements with the Ukrainian Ground Forces.
+On 24 February 2022, hours after the speech of President Vladimir Putin, DPR forces, primarily the Battalion started shelling the Mariupol direction with artillery.
 Days after heavy fighting with assisted firepower from 810th Guards Naval Infantry Brigade, the battalion captured Mariupol.
 The battalion got incorporated with 9th Separate Guards Motor Rifle Brigade.
-The battalion participated in the Battle of Avdiivka.
+The battalion participated in the Battle of Avdiivka and Battle of Pokrovsk.